fenok/react-router-typesafe-routes/README.md

 const hashValue = myRoute.parseHash(useLocation());
 ```

+On parse, if the hash has an unexpected value, an empty string is returned.

 ## What can be improved

 -   It would be nice to have type-checking for route state.
-It requires deep object validation and can be added without breaking changes.

 -   It may be a good idea to convert path params like `'foo/bar/baz'` into arrays.
 Right now it can be done with a custom transformer.

--   There should be some built-in API for default values.
-Right now they can be added with custom transformers.

 ## How is it different from existing solutions?